 With its unique musical environment and strong academic position as Denmark’s only combined Primary and Secondary School, SAG will ensure that the European School Copenhagen is solidly anchored in the Danish educational system.

-The European School Copenhagen has a shared vision with Sankt Annæ Gymnasium:
+The vision of the European School Copenhagen has been developed together with Sankt Annæ Gymnasium:

 We educate to instil insight and a global mindset.

 We create the future voices of the world.

 The school’s values – Respect, Commitment, Collaboration, Responsibility, Curiosity and Empathy – were developed in a consultative process, including staff, parents, pupils and the school’s Board.

 The European School Copenhagen is temporarily housed at ‘Kirsebærhavens Skole’ in Valby until construction of the school’s brand new building at the site of the old Carlsberg Breweries is completed.
 Completion is expected in the autumn of 2018.

 The new school building is being constructed by BAM Denmark in cooperation with Vilhelm Lauritzen Architects and Nord Architects Copenhagen, along with the consulting engineers EKJ.
 The project is financed by the City of Copenhagen, Realdania, Novo Nordisk Foundation, Nordea foundation and the Danish Industry Foundation.
 For more information, including images of the planned building, please click here.